Vault-Tec: Concept and design

 Vault-Tec is a pre-war defense megacorporation responsible for creating the vaults featured throughout the Fallout series.
 Their purpose of conducting human experiments on its residents began as an idea by Fallout co-creator Tim Cain following the 1997 release of the first Fallout game.
 Despite its slogan "revolutionizing safety for an uncertain future," Vault-Tec is consistently portrayed as a corrupt, unscrupulous corporation with themes of unfettered capitalism.

 Vaults

 Vault-Tec created vaults throughout the United States with the help of government funding.
 These vaults served as large fallout shelters used to house civilians and allow for human life to continue in the potentiality of the U.S. being in immediate threat of a nuclear attack.

 These vaults were Overseer-governed laboratories and psychological test chambers, each with its own premise, with Vault-Tec carrying out unethical human experiments on its residents without their consent or knowledge, which ranged from being mostly harmless to inhumane and disturbing.
+The true purpose of the vaults' experiments was so that Enclave could collect the data gathered from the experiments and use it to build a space ship and find a new planet for them to colonize.

 In total, Vault-Tec created 122 vaults, 17 of which were "control vaults," or vaults not made for human experimenting purposes and transparently operated as advertised.
 Vault-Tec made revenue through selling reserved spots in these vaults.
 In order to market themselves, Vault-Tec made various products such as lunchboxes and bobbleheads.